Data Governance and Protection Policy

 • Data collection instruments (surveys, interviews) must include clear privacy notices.

-• Data anonymization or pseudonymization is mandatory before analysis or sharing.
+• Data anonymisation or pseudonymisation is mandatory before analysis or sharing.

-• Researchers must avoid re-identification attempts or use of data beyond the consent scope.
+• Researchers must avoid re-identification attempts or use of data beyond the scope of the research questions under examination.

 10. Compliance and Monitoring

-• Regular internal audits assess adherence to this policy.
+• Regular internal audits to assess adherence to this policy.

 • Data protection impact assessments (DPIAs) are mandatory for high-risk research projects.